vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

    > **Note:** If you need to make changes, click **Previous** to go back and update the settings, and once confirmed, click **Install** on the **Confirmation** page.

 1. The wizard will then begin installation.
-The time of install depends on your machine’s hardware configuration and what features you’ve selected to be installed.
+The time of installation depends on your machine’s hardware configuration and what features you’ve selected to be installed.
 Please make sure not to interrupt the installation.
 Once the installation is complete, click the **Close** button.

 1. Relaunch **Server Manager** if you have already closed it.
-On your Server Manager dashboard, you’ll should see a yellow triangle warning sign on the top right of the window near the menu bar.
+On your Server Manager dashboard, you should see a yellow triangle warning sign on the top right of the window near the menu bar.
 This sign appears only if Active Directory Domain Services was properly installed.

    ![](../media/lab1-10.png)
-1. Click on the warning sign and a dropdown list will show you the required actions termed **post-deployment configuration**.
+1. Click on the warning sign, and a dropdown list will show you the required actions termed **post-deployment configuration**.

 1. Look for the **Promote this server to a domain controller** option and click on it.